Should You Use Google Analytics for Your Intranet?

 GDPR, CCPA, PIPEDA, CDPA, PIPA…with each passing year, there are more acronyms and regulations.

 Google Analytics stores its data in a global cloud environment.
-This becomes a problem when concepts like Data Sovereignty and Data Protection are enforced.
+This violates policies that require Data Sovereignty and Data Protection.

 One of the best ways to avoid these regulations is to keep your data within your environment.